Mike Little

 Mike Little (born 12 May 1962) is an English web developer and writer.
-He is the co-founder of the free and open source web software WordPress along with Matt Mullenweg.
+He is the co-founder of the free and open source web publishing software WordPress.

 Biography

-Mike Little was born in 1962 to a Nigerian father who was a musician and an English mother in England.
-He was educated at Stockport School.
+Mike Little was born in Manchester, England in 1962 to a Nigerian father, who was a mathematics lecturer and musician, and an English mother who worked as a primary school teacher.
+Little was placed into foster care when he was four months of age, and was later adopted by the same family.
+He grew up on a council estate in Brinnington, Stockport, and was educated at Stockport School.

 In 2003, Little and Matt Mullenweg started working on a project in which they built on b2/cafelog and later named it WordPress, releasing the first version on 27 May 2003.

+Little states that, despite not being invited to join his co-founder's for-profit business Automattic, he and Mullenweg remain on good terms.
+He clarified: "I don’t want it to sound like he cheated me out of something or ripped me off in some way.
+He didn’t."

 In June 2013, Little was awarded the SAScon's "Outstanding Contribution to Digital" award for his part in co-founding and developing WordPress.

+Little has been described as "modest" and living in "virtual anonymity".
+He has one daughter.
+He identifies as a follower of Stoicism and a humanist, and in 2021, he became a patron of charity Humanists UK.